 Urgent Eye Care: 24/7 Hotline and Virtual Visits

-Mass Eye and Ear's Emergency Department (ED) has a Virtual Hotline program, where patients can speak with a nurse about urgent eye health questions or concerns.
+Mass Eye and Ear's Emergency Department (ED) has a Virtual Hotline program, where urgent eye health questions or concerns can be triaged by a nurse.
 The nurse will ask a series of questions to determine if the patient needs to be seen in-person at the ED or if their situation is appropriate for a virtual visit.

 To speak with the nurse on staff, please call 617-573-3880.